The 4th of July on Panorama Drive

-Within seconds they shoot into the sky and explode!
+Within seconds the rockets shoot into the sky and explode!
 I cover my ears as the ashes fall onto my braids.
 My tiny lungs are (happily) heavy with the (illegal) firework soot.

 He repeats this again and again until all 100 bottle rockets are gone.

 Uncle Roscoe takes my hand and we walk back down the hill through the smoke like we were ending a concert, just as Aunt Gertrude pulls up.

 “Where y’all been?” she asks as she wraps her soft, puffy arms around me.
 She smells like home, even when I am mad at her.

 “Aw, we just went for a walk, Gert.
 Is that a crime?”
 Uncle Roscoe says as he nervously shifts in his seat.

 “Well as long as y’all weren’t messing around with those demonic fireworks!”

 “Oh, no ma’am!
 I follow my orders,” Uncle Roscoe says as he winks at me.